karthequian/Kubernetes/04_03_Rolling_updates/Readme.md

 ### Upgrade a deployment from 1 version to another

-Let's deploy our initial version of our application `kubectl create -f helloworld-lionel.yaml`.
+Let's deploy our initial version of our application `kubectl create -f helloworld-lionel.yaml --record`.
 After the deployment and service has completed, let's expose this via a nodeport by `minikube service helloworld-lionel-service`.
 This will bring up the helloworld UI that we have seen before.
+We added the `--record` to this because we want to record our rollout history that I'll talk about later on.

 Looking at the deployment, we see that there are 3 desired, current and ready replicas.